Florida’s Hidden Charm You’ll Love: Flagler & Palm Coast

 Best Local Drinks to Try

-After a day at the beach, many relax with a cold drink overlooking the water.
-Tropical cocktails, local craft beer, and refreshing mixed drinks are all popular choices here.
+After a day at the beach, many visitors enjoy relaxing with a cold drink by the water.
+Tropical cocktails, local craft beer, and refreshing citrus drinks are especially popular throughout the area.

 Key Lime Martini